mhooten/mhooten.github.io/_pages/about.md

 * New paper accepted in Annals of Applied Statistics:

 Wright, W.J., P.N.
 Neitlich, and M.B.
 Hooten.
 (In Press).
 Clipped multiscale spatial processes for multivariate binary data.
 Annals of Applied Statistics.

 * New paper accepted in Annals of Applied Statistics:

 Schwob, M.R., M.B.
 Hooten, N. Calzada, and T.H.
 Keitt.
 (In Press).
 Spatial hyperspheric models for compositional data analysis.
 Annals of Applied Statistics.

-* New paper published in Spatial Statistics:

-Lu, X., A. Kaplan, Y. Kanno, G. Valentine, J. Rash, and M.B.
-Hooten.
-(2025).
-Stochastic spatial stream networks for scalable inferences of riverscape processes.
-Spatial Statistics, 67:  100902.

 * New paper accepted in Biometrics: